-Summer is here and if you haven’t set up your alfresco area yet, have a look at my last-minute tips to boost your outdoors for the festive season.
+The warmer weather is here and if you haven’t set up your alfresco area yet, take a look at our tips to boost your outdoors space for summer.

 First of all, think about what your deck will be used for.
 Is it about entertaining, dining, relaxing or simply a safe place for the kids to play.
 Make the most of a deck by establishing different zones for dining, conversation and other outdoor activities.
 Outdoor rugs are a great way to articulate your lounge area.